James Posey: Boston Celtics (2007–2008)

 On August 25, 2007, Posey signed with the Boston Celtics, adding to their revamped roster, including newcomers Kevin Garnett and Ray Allen.
 Terms of the deal were roughly $6.67 million over 2 years, with the second year being Posey's option.
 In the 2008 NBA Finals, Posey would win his second NBA championship, once again helping his team with tough defense and timely baskets at crunch time.
 On June 30, 2008, in a widely anticipated move, Posey opted out of the second and final year of his contract with the Celtics and became an unrestricted free agent, but had stated that he wanted to return to the Celtics on a new contract.

 New Orleans Hornets (2008–2010)

 On July 16, 2008, Posey signed with the New Orleans Hornets, accepting a four-year deal worth about $25 million.

 Indiana Pacers (2010–2011)

 On August 11, 2010, New Orleans sent Posey, along with Darren Collison, to the Pacers in a four-team, five-player trade with the New Jersey Nets and the Houston Rockets.
 On December 12, 2011, Posey was amnestied by the Pacers.

 Coaching career

 In September 2013, Posey was hired by the Canton Charge as an assistant coach for the 2013–14 season.

 On August 19, 2014, Posey was hired by the Cleveland Cavaliers as an assistant coach for the 2014–15 season.
 In his second season with the Cavaliers, the team earned the 2016 NBA Finals Championship over the 73-win Golden State Warriors.

 On July 26, 2022, Posey was hired by the Washington Wizards as an assistant coach.

+On August 6, 2024, Posey was hired by the Phoenix Suns as an assistant coach under a mostly new coaching staff led by Mike Budenholzer.

+On July 10, 2025, Posey was hired by the Portland Trail Blazers as an assistant coach.
+He reunites with Portland's head coach Chauncey Billups who Posey played with on the Denver Nuggets during the 1999-2000 season.